ibm-cloud-docs/key-protect/tutorials/secure-import.md

     In the request body, you provide the encryption key that you prepared in the previous step.
 You also supply the encrypted nonce and the IV values that are required to verify the request.
 Finally, the `extractable` value set to `false` designates your new key as a root key in the service that you can use for envelope encryption.

     Behind the scenes, {{site.data.keyword.keymanagementserviceshort}} receives your encrypted packet over a TLS 1.2 connection.
 Within a hardware security module, the system uses the private key to decrypt the symmetric key.
 Finally, the system uses the symmetric key and the IV to decrypt the nonce and verify the request.
-Your key is now stored in a tamper-resistant, FIPS 140-2 Level 3 validated hardware security module.

     If the API request fails with an import token expired error, [return to step 3](#tutorial-import-step-3) to create a new import token.
 Remember that import tokens and their associated public keys expire based on the policy that you specify at creation time.
     {: tip}